-Sometimes you may want a copy of your working tree without any of
+Sometimes you may want a clean copy of your working tree without the

 tarball of your source, or to export to a web server.
 Instead of

 Exporting from a URL and exporting from a working copy are treated